SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 All of these things above would have to happen in JS on www.hacker.com to bypass the CSRF protection on any state-changing XHR request.

-> For these reasons, only compliant browsers should be used to access the JS app and BEFFE
+> For these reasons, only compliant browsers should be used to access the JS App and BEFFE

 ##### Testing CSRF